Food waste and food loss is a bigger issue than most think.

 It varies depending on the country – some countries waste or lose more food than others per capita.

-It can also depend on a person’s diet and food habits.
+It can also depend on an individual’s diet and food habits as well.

-- Higher quality diets were associated with higher levels of food waste.
+… the exact amount of food we trash differs by how healthy your diet is … Higher quality diets were associated with higher levels of food waste

 How Much Food Do We Waste Or Lose A Year?

-Estimates range anywhere from one third up to one half of all food produced:
+The amount of food wasted every year ranges in estimates – anywhere from one third up to one half of all food produced.

 Causes Of Food Waste & Food Loss